 Please go to and log into your iParent Account.

-Mat-Su Central’s new parent portal now supports submitting grades electronically.
+Mat-Su Central’s Parent Portal supports submitting grades electronically.
 You can submit grades, work samples, and narratives using the easy-to-navigate drop downs and file uploader.
-Please see the screenshots below for your directions and don’t hesitate to contact your advisor if you need help.
+See the video below.

 Online Program Resources